bdjilka/dataStructure/README.md

 - comparison of substrings of given string
 - find longest common substring of two strings [working not properly]
 - pattern matching with mismatches [not  solved]

+Week 5:
+- search trees
+- AVL trees

+Week 5 included only test, no programming assessment

+Week 6:
+- splay trees

+Week 6 tasks:
+- traversals of binary tree
+- binary search tree check for correctness
+- binary search tree with duplicates check for correctness
+- set with range sums [not attempted to solve]
+- rope cut [not attempted to solve]